-Studio Notes: 3D Scanning & Printing — Mousse the Cat Has a Litter of Kittens
+Studio Notes on 3D Scanning, Printing, and Casting — Mousse the Cat Has a Litter of Kittens

 Here’s how it was done: